KarolNurzynski/Workshop_4_2_FootballBets_API/README.md

 These access points will be used in Workshop_4_3 app.

 Data provided to API can be created manually or with the use of Faker, or external API like apifootball.com.

+I use:
+- Jackson for creating JSON representation of data
+- Swagger for creating api